Cats & Dogs: Plot

+The rest of the dogs track down Mr. Tinkles to his owner's Christmas tree flocking plant, where they learn that he has reversed the formula to give people an allergy to dogs, and plans to use mice to spread the mass-produced allergy all over the world.
 While Butch, Ivy, Peek, and Sam fight Tinkles' cat forces, Lou frees the Brodys and Calico, who was betrayed by Tinkles, revealing to the family that he can speak.
-Lou defeats Tinkles but is struck by an excavator as an explosion destroys the whole factory.
-Butch rescues the seemingly dead Lou, tearfully admitting that Lou was right to love his adoptive family, and Lou awakens.
-He decides to return to a normal pet's life with the Brodys until he can serve as a full-grown agent.

-Meanwhile, Tinkles is sent to live with Sophie and her three sisters, where he is dressed in even more humiliating outfits as punishment for his actions against the dogs.
+Lou defeats Tinkles but is struck in an explosion which destroys the whole factory; Butch rescues Lou and tearfully admits that Lou was right to love his adoptive family.
+Lou is joyfully reunited with Scotty and the Brodys and decides to live normal dog's life with the Brodys until he can serve as a full-grown agent.
+Meanwhile, Mr. Tinkles is sent to live with his owner's maid Sophie and her three sisters, who dress him in increasingly humiliating outfits as retribution.